Where a company has multiple ethical concerns, the total concerns percentage counts this investment once.

 Where companies are involved in significant harm to individuals or communities, through the unsafe nature of their products or delivery of services and inadequate response to evidence of harm.

 Johnson & Johnson is the world's largest and most diverse healthcare firm.
-The company has been involved in repeated incidents related to the quality and safety of several of its products across all three of the company’s business segments — drugs, devices, and consumer products.
-Several products have been associated with allegations of severe or even fatal adverse impacts on patients.
+Repeated incidents related to the quality and safety of several of its products across drugs, devices, and consumer products.
+Exceptioanlly high number of liability claims relating to talc based products and links to cancers.

 Where companies are involved in the production of fossil fuels (oil, natural gas, coal, shale oil) including exploration, production (including core services), storage, transport (except by rail) and refining.